tomato-user2/AIS/4_Presentation/steps.md

     - after some unsatisfying results I found that datasets from all vessels got thrown together in one database, predictions were then made not with the set of one vessel but with one timetamp, which was not what I intended, so I changed the approach by combining each 15min-dataset of one vessel into a vector which is then combined in a database where each row (each vector) represents a 15min time-slot of one vessel with a uniform nav-status.
 This instantly got better results.
     - tried keras tuner with this vectorized model.
 Frustratingly results were not better than the starting point.
     Noticed the last layer used "softmax", which was probably from the earlier multi-classification approach.
 I changed it to "sigmoid" and let the tuner and the LSTM without tuner run again.
 Result is worse, reverting to "softmax"
+    - noticed that even when clearly stated that it is binary classification, chatGPT tended to use softmax in suggestions quite often, the results don't differ very much, so it seems using sigmoid is not so important after all
     - noticed that the ROC curve looks a lot better in the tuned model while other metrics are pretty much the same.
     - reviewing exactly how the data is "vectorized", maybe information goes missing.\*
     - tried instead only to flatten the input datasets (each vessels 15-min set goes into one row but this time complete, not in the form of mean values or slope).
 Interesting that it runs as fast as before (must be a lot more values) Results were very much the same as before.